Aleadinglight/webpack-example/readme.md

 npx webpack
 ```

 Create `webpack.config.js` to clarify the config for build sources and output.
 Then you can run with command.
+If a webpack.config.js is present, the webpack command picks it up by default.
+We use the --config option here only to show that you can pass a config of any name.
+This will be useful for more complex configurations that need to be split into multiple files.

 ```bash
 npx webpack --config webpack.config.js